 When I beat Merckx for an intermediate sprint in Orléans, on the first stage of Paris-Nice, in 1974.
 He stayed on my back wheel

 As L’Equipe wrote over the weekend he never started the Tour de France but did ride Paris-Roubaix once and started the Vuelta a España, only to abandon after three stages after getting a skin rash.
-He did get a podium finish, for example he took second place in the season-ending race Putte-Kapellen, the race that straddles the Belgo-Dutch border with a finishing straight that is shared by the two countries.
-But there’s an irony to the result, Tosi got a result after coming back from a big crash, only the moment he hits form the season is over.
+He did get a podium finish, for example he took second place in the season-ending Putte-Kapellen, the race that straddles the Belgo-Dutch border with a finishing straight that is shared by the two countries.
+But there’s an irony to the result, Tosi got the result after coming back from a big crash, and the moment he hits form the season is over.

 It’s this tragi-comic aspect that makes Tosi notable.
 Many ex-pros start new careers after hanging up their bike, or even burying their machine as Pierre Brambilla did in 1947 after losing the Tour de France.
 Tosi became a builder.
 But he also made a cultural contribution because he became the inspiration for the cult film Le Vélo de Ghislain Lambert by Philippe Harel.
 The plot synopsis is the story of a loser, “born on the same day as Eddy Merckx, but eight minutes later“, a hopeless rider at the mercy of selfish team mates, hapless team managers and fickle sponsors, who nevertheless finds fame because of his losses, an everyman who the public relate too rather than a ruthless cannibal.
 The public watching Le Vélo de Ghislain Lambert will laugh at the slapstick of a wobbling cyclist flying head first over the handlebars into a ditch; those with more interest in professional cycling will laugh at the knowing scenes of riders taking the best bed in a hotel on the eve of a race, the hypocrisy of a team manager or other inside jokes about pro cycling – including a bike being buried – so it’s a cheap comedy on the outside but loaded with cynical in-jokes.
 The film is deliberate about Tosi’s inspiration, the credits explicitly mention him and there are other references, Lambert’s Magicrème team is the synthesis of the Gitane-Frigécrème team for which Tosi rode in 1973 and Magiglace-Juaneda in 1974.
 The film draws on many anecdotes from the sport and Tosi gave plenty of them to Harel.